-Students may wish to transfer between programs, branches and/or schedules (e.g. weekend to daytime, Midtown to Manhattan Uptown, daytime to evening, etc.).
+Students may wish to transfer between programs, branches and/or schedules (e.g. weekend to daytime, Queens to Manhattan, daytime to evening, etc.).
 Our programs have different goals at different times, and programs among branches can differ.
 For this reason, students requesting a change of session must meet with the ESL Academic Coordinator and may need to take a new placement test.
-The level the student is placed in can be different from the level or course he or she is currently in.
+The level the student is placed in can be different from the level or course they are currently in.